South Bend's police department was a mess. Mayor Pete didn't notice until he ran for president.

 Mayor Pete Buttigieg appeared to be overwhelmed as he stood on stage with his chief of police at a South Bend, Indiana, town hall in June.
 Buttigieg had abruptly left the campaign trail after Sergeant Ryan O’Neill, a white cop, shot and killed Eric Logan, a 54-year-old black man.
 O’Neill had been responding to a call about a suspicious person breaking into cars when he came across Logan inside a vehicle.
 According to O’Neill, when the officer confronted Logan, he approached him with a knife; so he fired his gun twice, killing Logan.
 The officer’s body camera was turned off and the shooting sparked local outrage.
-Buttigieg’s constituents were loudly voicing their frustrations with the city, the mayor and his police department.
+Buttigieg’s constituents were loudly voicing their frustrations with the city, the mayor, and his police department.
 “Reorganize your [police] department by Friday of next week,” someone in the audience demanded.
 “Get the people that are racists off the streets.”

 Buttigieg told the crowd that he’d been trying to fix the police department.
 “I promise you,” he said.
 “We have tried everything we can think of.”

 This was not the first time the community had clashed with police, but it was the most public instance, occurring in the midst of the two-term mayor’s presidential campaign.
-Starting before Buttigieg’s tenure as mayor and throughout his seven years in the job, the relationship between black residents and the South Bend Police Department has been tense, a relationship that it appears Buttigieg had done little to improve.
-But this shooting also brought to light a rift that has existed between Mayor Pete and South Bend’s black community.
+Starting before Buttigieg’s tenure as mayor and throughout his seven years on the job, the relationship between black residents and the South Bend Police Department has been tense, a relationship that it appears Buttigieg had done little to improve.
+But this shooting also brought to light a rift between Mayor Pete and South Bend’s black community.

 “The many well-intentioned steps we have taken, locally and across the country, have not succeeded,” he said in an email to supporters after the town hall.
 “We have not done enough.”